 Pension and Other Postretirement Benefits.
 The Partnership estimates the rate of return on plan assets, the discount rate used to estimate the present value of future benefit obligations and the expected cost of future health care benefits in determining its annual pension and other postretirement benefit costs.
-In October 2014, the Society of Actuaries ("SOA") issued new mortality tables (RP-2014) and a new mortality improvement scale (MP-2014).
-The Partnership uses SOA and other actuarial life expectancy information when developing the annual mortality assumptions for the pension and postretirement benefit plans, which are used to measure net periodic benefit costs and the obligation under these plans.
+The Partnership uses Society of Actuaries mortality tables (RP-2014), mortality improvement scales (MP-2014) and other actuarial life expectancy information when developing the annual mortality assumptions for the pension and postretirement benefit plans, which are used to measure net periodic benefit costs and the obligation under these plans.